London: The Ultimate Guide to Britain's Historic Capital

 Walking

-Central London is smaller than you think.
-Walking between attractions reveals hidden gems.
-Westminster to Tower of London along the river takes 45 minutes and passes major landmarks.
+Central London is smaller than it appears.
+Westminster to Tower of London along the Thames takes 45 minutes and passes Big Ben, London Eye, South Bank, Tate Modern, Millennium Bridge, St Paul's views, and Tower Bridge—free sightseeing.

 Buses

 Upper deck front seat offers the best free sightseeing.
-Route 11 passes Big Ben, Westminster Abbey, Trafalgar Square, St Paul's, Bank.
+Route 11 passes Big Ben, Westminster Abbey, Trafalgar Square, St Paul's, and Bank.
+Route 9 covers Kensington, Knightsbridge, Piccadilly, and Trafalgar Square.

 River Bus